strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 - create an admin user if there isn't one
 - fill the database with some necessary data
 - declare custom conditions for the [Role-Based Access Control (RBAC)](/developer-docs/latest/setup-deployment-guides/configurations/optional/rbac.md) feature
+- register the admin panel part of [custom fields](/developer-docs/latest/development/custom-fields.md) that would be used only by the current Strapi application.

 The bootstrap function can be synchronous, asynchronous, or return a promise: